Mohithub123/csvtu-chatbot/Readme.md

 * Open a pull request, and your contribution will be reviewed by the project maintainers.

 ## License ⚖️
-The JIT Bot project is licensed under the MIT License.
-Please see the [LICENSE](https://github.com/mishrababhishek/chatbot/blob/master/LICENSE) file for more details.
+The CSVTU Bot project is licensed under the MIT License.
+Please see the [LICENSE](https://github.com/mohitchandravanshi/chatbot/blob/master/LICENSE) file for more details.

 Feel free to customize and expand upon this documentation according to your project's specific requirements and features.